ExtraGG/ExcelAPICaller/README.md

 - [x] Enable Microsoft scripting Runtime setting.
 When inside a module in Visual Basic, click on Tools -> References, and scroll down to Microsoft Scripting Runtime.

 ## Optional
 If you do not wish to use the .xlsm file you can implement the code yourself from the APICallers.cls file.
-Download the .cls file and click on file -> import file when inside Visual Basic.
+Copy the contents of the .cls file and paste it into the Microsoft Excel Objects > Sheet(1) when inside Visual Basic.
+You still need to follow above steps for it to work.

-You also need the JsonConverter module for it to work.
+In this case you also need the JsonConverter module for it to work.
 This can be retrieved [here](https://github.com/VBA-tools/VBA-JSON).